PedestrianDynamics/jupedsim/docs/pages/jupedsim/jupedsim_install_executables.md

 ![Windows: run simulation 2]({{ site.baseurl }}/images/win/run_sim2.png)

-To run this demo on OSX open the terminal and type:
+To run this demo on OSX open the terminal in the JuPedSim directory and type:

 ```bash
 ./jpscore.exe ./examples/jpscore/02_bottleneck/bottleneck_ini.xml